k2view-academy/K2View-Academy/articles/19_Broadway/08_javascript_actor.md

 The **JavaScript** Actor is an important and useful [built-in Actor type](04_built_in_actor_types.md) that can be used to simplify a flow by writing JavaScript business logic or validation code in the **script** input parameter.

-There are no limitations on the number of rows in an Actor.
-However, to improve the usability of an Actor and an entire flow, we recommend writing only short sections of JavaScript code.
+To improve the usability of an Actor and an entire flow, we recommend writing only short sections of JavaScript code.
+Note that an Actor can include any number of  JavaScript rows.

 The **javascript.flow** and **javascript-advanced.flow** examples shows various ways to use a **JavaScript** Actor in a flow.